 CORPORATE GOVERNANCE STATEMENT 2018

 The Corporate Governance Statement has been prepared in accordance with Chapter 7, Section 7 of the Finnish Securities Markets Act and the section on Corporate Governance in the Finnish Corporate Governance Code.
 The company complies with the Corporate Governance Code 2015, published by the Securities Market Association, with some exceptions.
 The Corporate Governance Code is publicly available, for example at the Securities Market Association website at www.cgfinland.fi.

 This statement has been compiled as a separate report from the annual report of the Board of Directors.
-The statement will not be updated during the financial period, but up-to-date information of the topics included will be presented in the company’s website at www.restamax.fi.
+The statement is not updated during the financial period, but the up-to-date information of the topics included is presented at the Company’s website at www.noho.fi.

 The tasks of the Annual General Meeting as the highest decision-making body of the company have been determined in the Limited Liability Companies Act and in the Articles of Association.
 At the Annual General Meeting, the shareholders exercise their decision-making power in matters related to the company.
 The Annual General Meeting is held within six months from the end of the financial period.
 The Board summons the Annual General Meeting and decides where and when it will be held.
 The Articles of Association state that the notice of the Annual General Meeting is published for the shareholders’ information at least at the company’s website no earlier than three months and no later than three weeks prior to the Annual General Meeting.
 However, the notice must be published at least nine days before the record date of the Annual General Meeting.